gnachman/iterm2-website/source/_includes/3.5/documentation-tmux-integration.md

 ### Configuration

-Check *Preferences > General > tmux* for configuration settings.
+Check *Settings > General > tmux* for configuration settings.
 You can also adjust whether to open the tmux Dashboard when connecting to a session with a large number of windows.
 You can open the tmux Dashboard by selecting the menu item *Shell > tmux > Dashboard*.

-See also the tmux section of <a href="documentation-preferences-general.html">General Preferences</a>.
+See also the tmux section of <a href="documentation-preferences-general.html">General Settings</a>.

 ### Best Practices